armytag/langs/qathebo/notes.md

 - Distinguish neutral and counterexpectational "still"
 - Interconnection between aspect and phasal polarity

+### *ALREADY*
+- Neutral in perfective with no additional marking
+- Counterfactual with periphrastic or coverb construction

+### *STILL*
+- Neutral imperfective or stative/locative predicate with no additional marking
+- Can be highlighted by periphrastic construction with temporal adverb or "continue" verb

+### *NO LONGER*
+- Negated verb with locative/stative predicate and *STILL* adverb
+- Imperfective or perfective coverb

+### *YET*
+- Counterfactual using adverb

+### *NOT YET*
+- Negated verb with *YET* adverb

 ## Fula PhP

 - *STILL* has a continuative meaning, and *ALREADY* has an inchoative meaning, both overlap with aspectual functions.